Kosovans in the United Kingdom

-Kosovo Albanians in the United Kingdom refers to Kosovo Albanians who have settled or are temporarily living in the United Kingdom.
-The earliest arrivals from Kosovo settled in London in the 1990s, with pockets of arrivals in other cities.
+Kosovo Albanians have settled or temporarily lived in the United Kingdom since the 1990s.
+The earliest arrivals from Kosovo settled in London with pockets of arrivals in other cities.
 The 2011 Census recorded 28,390 Kosovo-born residents (of all ethnicities) in England and 56 in Wales.
-The censuses of Scotland and Northern Ireland recorded 215 and 44 Kosovo-born residents respectively.
+The censuses of Scotland and Northern Ireland recorded 215 and 44 Kosovo-born residents, respectively.